maperghis/backpacker_challenge/README.md

 web application to discover more about the backpackers and where they are spending their time.
-They have provided me with two json files which give information about some of the backpackers in Australia (i.e. name, gender, nationality, states visited, days traveling) and the list of all the seven states and territories in Australia.
+They have provided me with two json files which give information about some of the backpackers in Australia (i.e. name, gender, nationality, states visited, days traveling) and the list of all the eight states and territories in Australia.
 I will implement the solution in Python using the web framework Django.